Blackhawks moving on without Seabrook, de Haan

 The Blackhawks also will be without Calvin de Haan for the rest of the year.
-The 28-year-old defenseman was scheduled for his own right shoulder surgery on Friday.
+The 28-year-old defenseman had his own right shoulder surgery on Friday.

 Seabrook and de Haan were placed on long-term injured reserve, creating significant salary-cap space, but leaving Chicago with a huge void on the back end.